NOTE: THIS PIECE HAS BEEN UPDATED TO REFLECT THE NEW CONGRESSIONAL DISTRICTS IMPOSED BY THE PA SUPREME COURT FOR THE 5/15/18 PRIMARY ELECTION.

 Emergency physician Dr. Bob Solomon is one of seven Democrats seeking the Congressional seat vacated by the resignation of Republican Tim Murphy.
-Dr. Solomon sat down for an in-depth and candid conversation about the issues, the behind-the-scenes political maneuvering, and why he believes that he, as the only self-proclaimed progressive Democrat, can be the next member of Congress from PA’s 18th District.
+Dr. Solomon sat down for an in-depth and candid conversation about the issues, the behind-the-scenes political maneuvering, and why he believes that he can be the next member of Congress from PA’s 18th District.

 Q: Bob, give us a quick overview of how you became a congressional candidate.

 A: Over the course of my career practicing emergency medicine, one of the constant frustrations and challenges has been taking care of patients who are in the emergency department because they have nowhere else to go.
 I take care of them there, and I need to direct them to other resources, other sources of care, and the fact that they have no health insurance is a tremendous obstacle.

 So over the past three decades, I have devoted a tremendous amount of time and effort to try to get people in government, especially on Capitol Hill, to understand what a nightmare this is for the 10 — 15% of Americans- it was 15% before the passage of the ACA, and now it’s about 10%, who have no insurance.
 They are left on the outside looking in, out in the cold, and this is a problem that we absolutely must solve.